-After completing this unit, you will
+After completing this unit,

-- know the meaning of an object's centre of gravity. - understand that a structure's centre of gravity affects its stability.
+- know the meaning of an object's centre of gravity. - understand that a structure's centre of gravity affects its centre of gravity: the point of an object where all the mass seems to be concentrated stable: unlikely to move; firmly in place block towers:

-We are smart to use a balancing It lowers our centre of gravity to make us more stable.
+We are smart to use a balancing pole.
+It lowers our centre of gravity to make us more stable.